mjbashtani/Loadable/README.md

 # Loadable
-A generic state manager with Combine's publishers
+A generic state manager

+Loadable is a simple state manager that helps you to better handle asynchronous operations